ChilliCream/hotchocolate-docs/docs/authorization.md

 {
     protected override Configure(IObjectTypeDescriptor<Person> descriptor)
     {
-        descriptor.Directive(new AuthorizeDirective());
+        descriptor.Authorize();
-        descriptor.Field(t => t.Address).Directive(new AuthorizeDirective());
+        descriptor.Field(t => t.Address).Authorize();
     }
 }
 ```

 If we just add the `@authorize`-directive without specifying any arguments the authorize middleware will basically just enforces that a user is authenticated.

 If no user is authenticated the field middleware will raise a GraphQL error and the field value is set to null.
 If the field is a non-null field the standard GraphQL non-null violation rule is applied like with any other GraphQL error.

 ### Roles

 In many case role based authorization is sufficient and was already available with ASP.net on the .Net Framework.

 Moreover, role base authorization is setup quickly and does not need any other setup then providing the roles.